 What is a Tax Deferred Retirement Account?

-Financial institutions all have their own forms and rules for designated a beneficiary of a retirement account.
+Financial institutions all have their own forms and rules for designating a beneficiary of a tax deferred account.
 It is essential that you contact your financial institution to ensure that you follow the rules and complete the forms correctly so that your wishes are carried out.
 Without a properly completed beneficiary designation, the account will transfer by way of the rules of the financial institution, your Last Will and Testament or your state’s inheritance laws.

-A non-spouse beneficiary has two options once she inherits an IRA or other tax deferred retirement account.
-First, she can have the value of the IRA distributed to her as a lump sum.
+A non-spouse beneficiary has two options once she inherits a tax deferred retirement account.
+First, she can have the value of the account distributed to her as a lump sum.
 If she chooses this first option, she will have to pay income tax on the full value of the distribution she receives.
 This can bump her into a higher tax bracket and result in a significant income tax liability.

-Second, she can retitle the IRA in the name of the deceased IRA owner for the benefit of herself.
+Second, she can retitle the account in the name of the deceased IRA owner for the benefit of herself.
 The IRA will continue to grow tax deferred.
-She must begin to take required minimum distributions beginning December 31st of the year following the year of the death of the previous owner.
+Under the Secure Act, designated beneficiaries (with the exception of eligible designated beneficiaries) have 10 years, starting the year following the owner’s death, to distribute all the funds.

 A spouse has an additional option.
-She can roll over an inherited deferred tax retirement account into her own IRA or other tax deferred plan.
-She may delay taking minimum distributions until she reaches the age of 70 ½.
+She can roll over an inherited deferred tax retirement account into her own IRA or other tax deferred plan and delay taking minimum distributions until she reaches the age of 70 ½.
 This can be advantageous if the spouse wishes to delay distributions until she is in a lower tax bracket.